peterb12/A-Tour-Of-Haskell/Week3.md

 # Week 3

 OK, team, we've gone easy on you so far, but this week we're going to challenge you.
 Up until now, all the code you've written has been more or less a single expression.
-Sometimes, as in the case of your nucleotide program if, that expression might have been complicated, but it was always just in and out.
+Sometimes, as in the case of your nucleotide program if, that expression might have been complicated, but it was always just a simple evaluation.
 This week, we're going to talk about how to do things multiple times.
 In most programming languages, you do this by _iteration_.
 In Haskell, and in most functional languages, you'll do this by _recursion_.

 Before we begin, THE THREE RULES:

 1. There are no grades here.
 Try to think through the problems yourself, and ask for help on Google Classroom.
 You can look up answers to _all_ of these questions online, but the only person you're cheating by doing that is yourself.
 However, **discussing the _concepts_, as opposed to the answers, with your classmates is _not cheating_, and I encourage you to do that as much as you want**.
 Talking about the concepts is helpful to everyone!
 2. Whenever I say "class program", I mean your copy of the Week 3 REPL, linked here.
 3. I have provided type signatures for all of the functions in the class program.
 Changing the type signatures will almost certainly cause your program to break.
-If you want to experiment with changing them to try to figure out what they mean, go for it, but be warned that you might have to fork a new copy of the REPL if you can't fix it.  **If later in this document, say in the "Optional Topic" section, I tell you to change the type signature, it's probably because I'm a time-traveller from the future and am trying to trap you in a neverending dimension of transinfinite pain!
+If you want to experiment with changing them to try to figure out what they mean, go for it, but be warned that you might have to fork a new copy of the REPL if you can't fix it.  **If later in this document, say in the "Optional Topic" section, I tell you to change the type signature, it's probably because I'm a time-traveller from the future and am trying to trap you in a neverending dimension of transinfinite frustration!
 Don't trust future me!
 RUN!
 SAVE YOURSELVES**

 ## A Short History of Iteration

-In the beginning, a computer was a person (often, in the 20th century up until sometime after World War II, a woman) who did math for engineers, with pencil and paper.
-When you wanted the computer to do some calculation a number of times, you'd tell her what you wanted in words - "Do step B 7 times, add up the results, and then go on to step C."
+In the beginning, a computer was a person (most times, in the 20th century up until sometime after World War II, a woman) who did math for engineers, with pencil and paper.
+When you wanted a computer to do some calculation a number of times, you'd tell her what you wanted in words - "Do step B 7 times, add up the results, and then go on to step C."

 Human computers at NASA, 1955: ![Human computers at NASA](https://www.history.com/.image/c_limit%2Ccs_srgb%2Cfl_progressive%2Cq_auto:good%2Cw_686/MTU3ODc4NjA0MDUwMDgxNTAz/image-placeholder-title.jpg)

 ### Go to this address in memory

-Early computers were often programmed in very low-level instructions called machine language, with "assembly language" being a slightly-more human readable version of ths.
+Early electronic computers were often programmed in very low-level instructions called machine language, with "assembly language" being a slightly-more human readable version of ths.
 Normally the computer would execute one instruction, then go to the memory location 1 position higher and execute the next instruction.
 If you wanted to iterate some task, what you'd do is issue a conditional branch or jump instruction whose target was some other memory location.

 Here's a very simple example with a made-up assembly language where each instruction takes up 4 bytes (don't type this into your REPL - it won't work!)